Using ecommpay Payments plug-in for WordPress CMS

 In order to process payments with actual debiting of funds, you should initially solve all organisational issues related to the interaction with ecommpay (submit the application for connecting to the payment platform, provide all necessary information, and receive a notification from ecommpay about the possibility to process payments, as well as the identifier and secret key of the production project).
 Along with that, it is necessary to provide the ecommpay technical support specialists with the name and URL of the web service for which the ecommpay Payments plug-in is set up and the currency in which payments are to be processed.

-After that, you can switch the plug-in to the production mode, specify the received identifier and secret key of the production project received from ecommpay in the parameters of the plug-in operation and set up other necessary parameters. (or check whether the current setup is relevant for working in real-life conditions).
-If, after the setup, you need to suspend the plug-in operation, for example, to test some additional features, the plug-in can be switched to the test mode or disabled.
+After that, you specify the identifier and secret key of the production project received from ecommpay in the parameters of the plug-in operation and set up other necessary parameters. (or check whether the current setup is relevant for working in real-life conditions).
+If later you need to suspend the plug-in operation, the plug-in methods can be disabled.
+Besides, if additional testing is needed, for example when setting up new features, the plug-in can be switched to using the test environment.

 Setup of the parameters for one-time purchases